 Peripheral artery disease (PAD) is a progressive circulation disorder that is often misdiagnosed or overlooked.
 Left untreated, PAD increases your risk of heart attack and stroke.
 Complications can lead to limb amputation.
 Prompt, ongoing medical care is key to slowing the disease and preventing life-changing problems.

-Vascular specialists with Lehigh Valley Institute for Surgical Excellence are known for their expertise in diagnosing and treating PAD.
+Vascular specialists with Lehigh Valley Heart and Vascular Institute are known for their expertise in diagnosing and treating PAD.
 We offer leading-edge, minimally invasive endovascular procedures to save limbs and lives.

 What is peripheral artery disease vs. peripheral vascular disease?